Mining Legal Arguments to Study Judicial Formalism: Experiments

 \subsection{Results}

-For all three tasks, we rely on the macro-averaged F1 score.
-To provide a balanced evaluation, we distinguish between two complementary perspectives: the positive F1 score ($\text{F1}^+$), which measures how well the model identifies labels that are actually present, and the negative F1 score ($\text{F1}^-$), which measures how well the model avoids predicting labels that are absent.
+For all three tasks, we rely on a balanced evaluation based on the F1 score.
+To provide a more complete picture of model behavior, we distinguish between two complementary measures which we later average: the positive F1 score ($\text{F1}^+$), which measures how well the model identifies labels that are actually present, and the negative F1 score ($\text{F1}^-$), which measures how well the model avoids predicting labels that are absent.
+Standard F1 originated in information retrieval, where often only one class matters \citep{FMeasure2024}.
+In classification tasks like ours, where both the presence and absence of a label are often meaningful, reporting only positive-class F1 gives an incomplete picture as mentioned by \citet{FMeasure2024}.
+We therefore report both $\text{F1}^+$ and $\text{F1}^-$, and average them into a Balanced F1 score ($\text{Bal-F1}$) that penalizes models which perform well on one class at the expense of the other.
+We define $\text{Bal-F1}$ formally in the context of Task~2.

-For \textbf{Task 1} (argument presence detection) and \textbf{Task 3} (holistic formalism classification), the evaluation is binary: either an argument (resp.\ formalism) is present or not.
-We compute the macro-averaged F1 score over the two classes (present vs.\ absent), following the standard definition.

-For \textbf{Task 2} (argument type classification), the evaluation is multi-label with an inventory of eight argument types $L = \{\text{LIN}, \text{SI}, \text{CL}, \text{D}, \text{HI}, \text{PL}, \text{TI}, \text{PC}\}$.
-Initial experiments with standard metrics for multi-label evaluation, such as Hamming distance, did not capture the nuances in misclassification and did not help us interpret the results across various argument types, which is essential for empirical legal analysis.
-We therefore propose an evaluation metrics tailored to our task.
+For \textbf{Task 2} (argument type classification), the problem is formulated as a multi-label multi-class classification task with an inventory of eight argument types:

-Each label $\ell \in L$ is treated as an independent binary classification problem.
-Concretely, for a given label $\ell$: \begin{itemize} \item if $\ell$ is annotated in the gold data and predicted, this counts as a \emph{true positive} (tp), contributing to $\text{F1}^+$, \item if $\ell$ is not annotated but predicted, this is a \emph{false positive} (fp), which lowers both $\text{F1}^+$ and $\text{F1}^-$, \item if $\ell$ is annotated but not predicted, this is a \emph{false negative} (fn), which also lowers both $\text{F1}^+$ and $\text{F1}^-$, \item if $\ell$ is neither annotated nor predicted, this is a \emph{true negative} (tn), contributing to $\text{F1}^-$. \end{itemize} For each label $\ell$, we compute both the positive and negative F1 scores, namely
+Following standard practice in multi-label evaluation, each label $\ell \in L$ is treated as an independent binary classification problem \citep{Tsoumakas2009, Sorower2010ALS}.

+In our dataset, most argument types occur relatively sparsely, resulting in a strong imbalance between positive and negative instances.
+Standard multi-label metrics such as Hamming loss or positive-class F1 capture only part of the model behavior.
+In particular, positive-class F1 measures the ability of a model to detect argument types when they occur but ignores true negatives.
+However, for our purposes it is also important that models avoid predicting argument types that are not present.
+The goal of our paper is to develop models that will later be used for empirical legal analysis, where predictions are also used to estimate the frequency of argument types in large corpora.
+Systematic overprediction would artificially inflate these frequencies and therefore distort the resulting analysis.

+Balanced evaluation metrics such as balanced accuracy explicitly incorporate both positive and negative predictions \citep{Borderson2010}.
+In analogy to this idea, we define a balanced variant of the F1 score that evaluates both classes symmetrically.